Apply to the Computational Linguistics M.A. Program

 For admission to the M.A. program in Computational Linguistics, the following are normally required:

-A bachelors degree is required.
+A bachelor's degree is required.
 Students must present evidence that such a degree will be awarded by the time they begin graduate work.
-You will need to upload copies of your transcripts onto the SLATE application system in addition to mailing.
-A final transcript is also required prior to registration and should be mailed to:

 A minimum cumulative grade point average of 3.0 (or its foreign equivalent) on a four-point scale.
 If you have attended graduate school and obtained a master’s degree, and the GPA is over 3.0, then the GPA of the undergraduate school can be below 3.0 for regular admission.